-As described in Note 6 to the consolidated financial statements, the carrying amount of the Company's mineral properties was \$741,973 as of December 31, 2023.
-As more fully described in Note 2 to the consolidated financial statements, management assesses the mineral properties for indicators of impairment.
+As described in Note 5 to the consolidated financial statements, the carrying amount of the Company's mineral properties was \$741,973 as of December 31, 2024.
+As more fully described in Notes 2 and 3 to the consolidated financial statements, management assesses mineral properties for indicators of impairment at each reporting period.